scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 ## 3) Concise syntax

 Scala is a low ceremony, “concise but still readable” language.
-For instance, variable type assignment is concise:
+For instance, variable declaration is concise:

 ```scala
 val a = 1